Direct dark matter searches with the full data set of XMASS-I: WIMP search in XMASS-I fiducial volume analysis

 Some RI were found to be dissolved in the LXe itself; their distribution within the target material was assumed to be uniform.
 For this kind of background $^{222}$Rn and its daughter nuclei, $^{85}$Kr, $^{39}$Ar and $^{14}$C were considered in our analysis. $^{222}$Rn and $^{85}$Kr concentrations were measured using coincidences in their respective decay chains as observed in the XMASS-I detector itself.
 An argon contamination found in measurements of xenon gas samples from the detector volume using gas chromatography–mass spectrometry (GC–MS) was subsequently reduced in the distillation campaign.
 We also assumed that carbon-containing impurities contaminated the xenon, and the amount of $^{39}$Ar and $^{14}$C were determined by fits to the energy spectrum above 30~keV$_{\rm ee}$.

 Our MC simulation of these background sources (BG-MC) used the quantitative evaluations outlined above and traced changes related to changes in the Xe circulation pattern over the lifetime of the full data set.
-The simulation also took into account changes of optical parameters as traced in our calibrations.
+The simulation also took into account changes of optical parameters (the PE yield and the absorption length shown in Fig.~\ref{fig:stability}, and the scattering length) as traced in our calibrations.
 As already mentioned their expected change of rate due to decay was properly taken into account for the isotopes $^{60}$Co and $^{210}$Pb.
 The BG-MC output was then processed using the same selection criteria as was used for the data.
 Figure~\ref{fig:FV:BGspec} shows the spectral composition of our BG-MC for its selected FV events in the upper panel.
 The systematic error of the quadratic sum of all components of this BG-MC evaluation is also shown as the red band in the figure's lower panel, and will be further discussed in Sec.~\ref{sec:BGsys}.